-Requiring in respect of a building, or buildings, of a prescribed class or classes, the submission to a building control authority of an application for a certificate (in this Act referred to as a "fire safety certificate") that a building, if constructed in accordance with the plans, documents and information submitted, would, in the opinion of the building control authority, comply (subject to any relevant dispensation or relaxation already granted under section 4 or 5 or to any appeal under section 7 which has been allowed) with such provisions of building regulations as may be prescribed.
+Requiring in respect of a building, or buildings, of a prescribed class or classes, the submission to a building control authority of an application for a certificate (in this Act referred to as a "fire safety certificate") that a building, if constructed in accordance with the plans, documents and information submitted, would, in the opinion of the building control authority, comply (subject to any relevant dispensation or relaxation already granted under section 4 or 5 or to any appeal under section 7 which has been allowed with such provisions of building regulations as may be prescribions of building regulations as may be prescribed.

-REVISED FIRE SAFETY CERTIFICATE
+REVISED FIRE SAFETY CERTIFICATE Section 6(2)(a)(vi) of the Building Control Act 1990 - 2014

-Section 6(2)(a)(vi) of the Building Control Act 1990 - 2014 Requiring where an application for a fire safety contificate in respect of the construction of a building or an extension of or a material alteration to a building has been submitted before planning permission has been granted in respect of such construction, extension or afteration, the submission, if required by the subsequent grant of such planning permission, of a further application to a building control authority for a fire safety certificate (in this Act referred to as a "revised fire safety certificate") for the purpose of ensuring that the revised design arising from the grant of planning permission (including any condition attached to it) complies with the provisions of building regulations relating to fire safety
+Requiring where an application for a fire safety conflictate in respect of the construction of a building or an extension of or a material affectation to a building has been submitted before planning permission has been granted in respect of such construction, extension or alteration.
+The submission, if required by the subsequent grant of such planning permission, of a further application to a building control authority for a fire safety certificate (in this Act referred to as a revised fire safety certificate) for the purpose insuring that the revised design arising from the grant of planning permission including any condition attached to it) compiles with the provisions of building equilations relating to fire safety.